illusiaDecafish/bootselBoot/README.md

 ```

-Install a serial terminal emulator.
+Additionally, install a serial terminal emulator.
 At this time,

 ```
 $ apt install screen
 ```

+Any other serial emurators are OK.
 Plug a Pi Pico board to a USB connector of the host.
 Install a executable code to the board.
 For example, install hello_world example from pico-example.

-## Test example code for Pi Pico
+### Test example code for Pi Pico

 Install any executable that includes pico_stdio_usb.
-For example, here is a test code named pwmled.c that is a small code and blinks on-board LED continuously using PWM capability of Pi Pico and reads a character from USB port to change blink period.
+For example, here is a test code named pwmled.c that is a small code to blink on-board LED continuously using PWM capability of the board and to read a character from USB port to change blink period.

 To build pwmled, create a direcory named 'pwmled' neighbouring pico-sdk directory.

 ```
-$ cd ${PICO_SDK_PATH}/..
 $ git clone https://github.com/illusiaDecafish/bootselBoot
 $ cd bootselBoot/pwmled/
 $ mkdir build